ManjunathR-tech/LIC_TASKS/README.md

 2.Right click on power supply and set gate vtg 0.9V,VDD as 1.8V and Resistor value as 1k.
 3.Download the library file.
 4.Import the library file to LTspice using spice directive called(.op).
+5.Find the cuurent value for the given power rating P=100µW.
+6.Now by doing trial and error method we can find L and W value.
+Which is L=1u and W=6.85u.